Recensus/developer-docs/README.md

 following command in the root of the docs project:

 ````
-rackup -p 9292
+rackup -h developer.recensus.local -p80
 ````

+Edit your hosts file on the host machine to use developer.recensus.local

-Then goto http://localhost:9292 to read the docs.
+Then goto http://developer.recensus.local to read the docs.